I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 4. Update Today's Reflection section

-- Keep sections for unmentioned goals empty (just `-`)
+- Leave sections for unmentioned goals empty (just `-`)

 5. Update Tomorrow's Tasks section

-- Automatically extract incomplete tasks from "Today's Todo" section (items not marked as [x])
+- Auto-extract incomplete tasks (status not [x]) from "Today's Todo" section

-- Include tasks with these statuses: [ ] Not started, [/] In progress, [R] Under review
+- Include tasks with status: [ ] Not started, [/] In progress, [R] In review

-- Exclude these tasks: [x] Completed, tasks with strikethrough (cancelled)
+- Exclude tasks: [x] Completed, tasks with strikethrough (cancelled)

-- Copy these tasks to "Tomorrow's Tasks" section and reset all checkboxes to [ ]
+- Copy these tasks to "Tomorrow's Tasks" section, resetting all checkboxes to [ ]

-- If no tasks remain for a project, set to "[ ] Undetermined"
+- If no tasks remain for a project, set to "[ ] TBD"

 Update Example: